muni-town/weird-website/src/routes/components/marquee/content.md

 headings, links and so on even though they're supported.
 A link that's hard to click (because it moves) is bad UX -->

-Say hello, again, to the weird web.
+Say hello, again, to the weird web

-You are using village-scale software 🏘️
+Village-scale software 🏘️

 Like itch.io, but for any Open Web project

-Like distributed Wikipedia for projects.
+Like a distributed Wikipedia for projects

-Like internet archive for - you guessed it - projects.
+Like the internet archive for - you guessed it - projects 💫

-A social network for living ideas; en ecosystem for thoughts
+A social network for your thoughts

+An ecosystem for living ideas 🌱